Maximize Scrum with the Scrum Values: Focus (Part 1 of 5)

 - We focus on a Sprint Goal to guide the team in what to deliver.

-- Each role has a distinct accountability which helps individuals know what to focus on as their priority.
-That ultimately contributes to team outcomes.
+- Each role has a clear accountability which helps individuals know what to focus on, which ultimately contributes to team outcomes.

 - The Product Backlog is an ordered list, and that creates focus on what is most important thing to do next.